Installing Ubuntu on a Raspberry Pi

 Table of Contents

 Raspberry Pi 4 have got some impressive hardware upgrades such as USB 3 support, real Gigabit Ethernet and up to 8 GB of RAM.
-These features attract many self-hosting enthusiasts who use Raspberry Pi 4 as a server and it works pretty well for many use cases.
-You can easily self-host your website, your personal Nextcloud instance or even a full Bitcoin node with this tiny computer with a price tag of $35.
+These features attract many self-hosting enthusiasts who use Raspberry Pi 4 as a server, and it works pretty well for many use cases.
+This tiny computer can easily host things like personal websites, Nextcloud instances or even full Bitcoin nodes.

 Folks at Canonical saw that opportunity and decided to compliment Raspberry Pi 4 hardware with their enterprise-grade Ubuntu operating system.
 In my opinion, it’s one of the most important events in Raspberry Pi’s history.
-Finally, it’s possible to buy a cheap and reasonably performant server which is officially compatible with one of the most popular and well-tested operating systems.
+Finally, it’s possible to buy a cheap and reasonably performant server which is officially compatible with one of the most popular and well-tested operating systems on the market.

 - Raspberry Pi 4